-Awareness from parents of underlying factors at play, such as poverty, government funding, policy and exclusion from society:
+The consultation showed awareness from parents of underlying factors at play, such as poverty, government funding, policy and exclusion from society:

-"Child criminal exploitation and grooming by gangs flourishes when young people are experiencing poverty and exclusion."
+"Child criminal exploitation and grooming by gangs flourishes when young people are experiencing poverty and exclusion.

 Projects which provide support for young people are important, as is advocating for tackling the root causes of exploitation."